 Chairman and Chief Executive Officer

-A clear division of responsibilities at the head of the Company is demonstrated in the separation of positions of the Non-Executive Chairman, Nigel Moore, and the Chief Executive Officer, Dr Paul Davies.
-Nigel is responsible for the leadership of the Board and for ensuring effective communication with shareholders, Paul is responsible for leading and managing the business.
+A clear division of responsibilities at the head of the Company is demonstrated in the separation of positions of the Non-Executive Chairman, Paul Ostling, and the Chief Executive Officer, Tom Reed.
+Paul is responsible for the leadership of the Board and for ensuring effective communication with shareholders, Tom is responsible for leading and managing the business.

 In addition to Board meetings, the Non-Executive Directors meet in private session, both as a group and without the Chairman, at least once annually to discuss current issues affecting the Group.